-Taking nutritional Bamboo supplements can benefit Merkel Cell Carcinoma patients on Hydroxyurea Cancer treatment.
-But avoid Bamboo supplements if on Sunitinib treatment for Pancreatic Neuroendocrine Tumor.
-Similarly, taking nutritional supplement Bamboo can benefit healthy individuals who are at genetic risk of cancer due to mutation of the gene CDKN2A.
-But avoid taking nutritional supplement Bamboo when at genetic risk of cancer due to mutation of gene PALB2.
+Taking Bamboo extracts or nutritional supplements may benefit Primary Uterine Undifferentiated Carcinoma patients on Carboplatin treatment over Bloodroot nutritional supplements.
+But Bamboo supplements or Bamboo extracts offer less benefit if on Radiation treatment for Primary Sclerosing Epithelioid Fibrosarcoma compared to Ginseng.
+Similarly, taking nutritional supplements Bamboo may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene NF1 over Yerba Santa.
+But avoid nutritional supplements Bamboo when at genetic risk of cancer due to mutation of gene VHL.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Pancreatic Neuroendocrine Tumor or Merkel Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Bamboo.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Uterine Undifferentiated Carcinoma or Primary Sclerosing Epithelioid Fibrosarcoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Bamboo.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Bamboo?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene PALB2 the same as due to mutation of gene CDKN2A?
-Are the implications of Pancreatic Neuroendocrine Tumor the same as Merkel Cell Carcinoma?
-Is it one and the same if you are on treatment with Sunitinib or on Hydroxyurea?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Bamboo extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene NF1 the same as due to mutation of gene VHL?
+Are the implications of Primary Uterine Undifferentiated Carcinoma the same as Primary Sclerosing Epithelioid Fibrosarcoma?
+Is it one and the same if you are on treatment with Radiation or Carboplatin?